joch/docker-s3backup/README.md

 - ACCESS_KEY - your AWS access key
 - SECRET_KEY - your AWS secret key
 - S3PATH - your S3 bucket and path
-- S3CMDPARAMS - not yet implemented
+- S3CMDPARAMS - custom parameters to s3cmd

 Files are by default backed up once every hour.
 You can customize this behavior using an environment variable which uses the standard CRON notation.